 These vanilla cupcakes are, by far, one of the most-loved recipes on this website.
-Using creamed butter, plus cake flour, sour cream, and egg whites (no yolks!), all guarantee a soft, fluffy, and cake-like crumb.
+Using creamed butter, plus cake flour, sour cream, and egg whites (no yolks!), guarantees a soft, fluffy, and cake-like crumb.
 Pure vanilla extract plus the optional addition of vanilla beans seals in a classic vanilla flavor.
 Use a piping tip or knife to garnish each with vanilla buttercream.

 Originally published in 2016, this vanilla cupcakes recipe has soared to the top of my Essential Baking Recipes list.
 This list includes recipes that are in regular rotation in my kitchen including banana bread, chocolate chip cookies, and sugar cookies.
 (So many favorites!)
 In fact, today’s cupcakes have been so popular around here that I’ve used the base recipe to create several other varieties.